mbajobue/xrandr-menu/README.md

 Manage a multiple monitor setup under Xorg with a simple menu.
 Basically a dynamic menu for the xrandr configuration utility of Xorg.

+## Options

+- `-f`: use this option if you manage your wallpaper using feh.

+- `-n`: use this option if you manage your wallpaper using nitrogen.

 ## Installation

 Just add the `xrandr-menu` script to your `PATH`.